-When going out for family functions, she will ask you to wear appropriate (air quotes) clothes.
+She will ask you to wear appropriate (air quotes) clothes when going out for family functions.
 If you don’t do that, be prepared to be humiliated in front of your relatives.
 Either she will ridicule your sense of dressing style or randomly point out a character flaw.

 The reason she does this is that she suffers from low self-esteem.
 She considers you an extension of herself, and according to her, anything that makes you look bad is a direct attack on her, the false image of herself she has created.

-I still remember that my parents used to make us (me and my brother) wear formal suits even for attending informal occasions like birthday parties.
+I still remember that my parents made us (me and my brother) wear formal suits even for attending informal occasions like birthday parties.

 Even now, as a grown-up man, she often asks me if I have the appropriate clothes to wear for an occasion.
 She doesn’t care about your likes or comfort.
 All she’s concerned is about how she looks.

 She Lacks the Ability to Take Criticism